forest-fire/firemodel/docs/using/relationships.md

 # Relationships

 Once you have defined relationships inside of your models, you can make use of them through the `Record` class.
-The value of relationships is not only that you can create links between entities but that you can maintain denormalized two-way links between these entities without any effort from the consumer of the **FireModel** library.
+The value of relationships is not only that you can create links between entities but that you can maintain denormalized two-way links between these entities without any effort from the consumer of the **Firemodel** library.

 This two way links allow easy navigation from both sides of the relationship to the other.
 In traditional Relationsional DB's this is all addressed for you assuming you keep your data model to [2nd (or 3rd) normal form](https://en.wikipedia.org/wiki/Second_normal_form) but this linking is left up to you in a database like Firebase.
-Fortunately when using **FireModel** this linking is done for you and you as the consumer of FireModel can go back to _using_ relationships and not worrying about maintaining them.
+Fortunately when using **Firemodel** this linking is done for you and you as the consumer of Firemodel can go back to _using_ relationships and not worrying about maintaining them.

-In **FireModel** you will first define the relationships in the model definitions (see [modeling Relationships](/modeling/relationships.html)) and then _use_ them with the API provided by the `Record` class.
+In **Firemodel** you will first define the relationships in the model definitions (see [modeling Relationships](/modeling/relationships.html)) and then _use_ them with the API provided by the `Record` class.
 There are two API's you will use depending on the _cardinality_ (see next section) of the relationship or you can opt to use a more generic syntax and use the same API for all relationship cardinalities.
 Here are some simple examples:

 ```typescript
 const joe = await Record.add(Person, { name: "Joe", age: 41 });